All Episodes

 Something's wrong with the whole thing.

-They're trying to claim he removed the barrel from the Mauser and fit the receiver and stock in his backpack and barrel in his pants like all in two seconds.
+They're trying to claim he removed the barrel from the Mauser and fit the receiver and stock in his backpack and barrel in his pants, like all in two seconds.

 It is not easy to remove a Mauser barrel or index it after reinstalling and remain accurate.

-We are not hearing or seeing reality.
+We are not hearing of seeing reality.

-And by the way, the photo of the rifle allegedly left in the woods, has the barrel installed.
+And by the way, the photo of the rifle allegedly left in the woods has the barrel installed.

-So we're supposed to believe a guy is on the run after killing Charlie Kirk, and he pauses in the woods to reinstall a barrel, and then he leaves it for us to find the FBI to find.
+So we're supposed to believe a guy is on the run after killing Charlie Kirk, and he pauses in the woods to reinstall a barrel, and then he leaves it for us to find, the FBI to find.

-I don't believe a word of it.
+I don't believe a word.

 steve bannon

-We're going live right now to the Kennedy Center in the nation's capital, Washington, DC.
+We're going live right now to the Kennedy Center in the nation's capital, Washington, D.C.

 What do you help to accomplish?